Last Updated on

-Many people give their apricot Goldendoodles a teddybear haircut as they end up looking just like a toy bear.
+Many people give apricot Goldendoodles a teddy bear haircut as they look just like a teddy bear.

 2. Red Goldendoodles

-However, remember that the dark coat fades a little as the puppy grows.
-It still retains its coat’s brightness.
-It has a dominant Poodle gene.
+However, remember that the dark coat fades a little as the puppy grows and may appear more on the apricot side.

 3. Cream Goldendoodles

 Cream Goldendoodles are beautiful creamy coats that come from either the Poodle or the Golden Retriever parent.

 Due to the coat’s cute look and beautiful color, cream Goldendoodles are in high demand right now.